 - Frontotemporal dementia (Pick's disease).

-- Marchiafava-Bignami syndrome (gait disturbance and dementia, usually in alcoholics, thought to be due to bilateral reduction cerebral blood flow).
+- Marchiafava-Bignami syndrome (gait disturbance and dementia, usually in people with alcohol dependence, thought to be due to bilateral reduction cerebral blood flow).

 - Multi-infarct dementia.